Sirko's campaigns: Background

 Beginning in the late 15th century, Zaporozhian Cossacks carried out raids against the Crimean Khanate in response to Crimean-Nogai slave raids in Eastern Europe.
 Around this time, Cossacks began to found city-fortresses which were called Sich.
 One Sich was established in Tomakivka and it was burnt down in 1593 during a Tatar attack.
 The most notable Sich was the Zaporozhian Sich, which repelled Tatar attacks and even Ottoman campaigns, derived from the name for Cossacks in Ukraine.

 Cossacks frequently carried out sea raids on the Ottoman Empire starting from the 1550s.
 The Zaporozhians only ceased their sea raids in 1648 due to Khmelnytsky's revolt and the emergence of the Cossack Hetmanate.
 Thereafter, the Don Cossacks took over sea raiding exclusively.
 The Crimean Khanate was an ally of the new Cossack state, however, this began to change in December 1653, at the end of Siege of Zhvanets.
 Tatars took locals as captives in Podolia, forcing Cossack leader Ivan Sirko to clash with Tatar troops.

 In 1654, Bohdan Khmelnytsky conducted the Pereiaslav Rada, discussing a possibility of swearing an oath to the tsar in exchange for military protection.
-Despite protests from of some Cossack colonels, including Ivan Sirko, Khmelnytsky signed the agreement.
+Despite protests from some Cossack colonels, including Ivan Sirko, Khmelnytsky signed the agreement.
 This led to conflict between Hetman Khmelnytsky and disgruntled Cossack colonels.
 As a result, Sirko departed to the Zaporozhian Sich.